-On 14 May 2015, the Company announced the decision by the Board of Directors to put the Mt Henry Gold Project up for sale via a tender process.
+On 14 May 2015, the Company announced the decision by the Board of Directors to divest of the Company's 70% interest in the Mt Henry Gold Project.
 Subsequent to the end of the financial year, on 31 July 2015, the Company sold its 70% interest in the Mt Henry Gold Project to Metals X Limited.
 Further information is detailed in the Note 32 "Events occurring after the reporting period".
-The project was classified as an asset held for sale.
+At the balance date, the project was classified as an asset held for sale.
 The major classes of assets of the Mt Henry Gold Project classified as held for sale consists of exploration and evaluation properties amounting to \$18 million as at 30 June 2015 (2014: nil).